If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

 It pairs well with both spicy and mild flavors.

-Pizza cheese refers to various cheeses and dairy products produced and developed, particularly for use in pizza.
+Pizza cheese refers to various kinds of cheese and dairy products produced and developed, particularly for use in pizza.

 These include modified and processed cheeses like processed cheeses that resemble mozzarella and several varieties of mozzarella.

-Any form of cheese appropriate for use on pizza can also be referred to by this name.
+This name can also refer to any form of cheese appropriate for use on pizza.
 The most often used cheeses in making pizza are mozzarella (which makes up around 30%), provolone, cheddar, and parmesan.

 Frequently used toppings include Emmental, Romano, and Ricotta, while processed pizza cheeses made exclusively for pizza are mass-produced.